 After a light sanding, wipe down the furniture with a damp rag to remove extra dust so it doesn’t get in your paint finish.

-Now, use your six inch roller (Get this one for a super smooth finish!) to roll on your primer.
+Now, use your four-inch roller to roll on your primer.
 I use Zinsser Cover Stain for laminate furniture.
-Although it is oil-based, it doesn’t have a strong odor and it adhere’s really well to laminate and veneer.
+Although it is oil-based, it doesn’t have a strong odor and it adheres really well to laminate and veneer.
 Let it dry a few hours before painting.